 Deconstructing dishes can yield wonderful surprises of texture and appearance.
 Another advantage is that you can take a dish that is sometimes tricky to eat in one format and make it more easily consumable.
 California Rolls – one of the most popular forms of sushi – are a great example.
 They are delicious but can be hard to eat standing up at a cocktail party – one big bite or two awkward ones?
-Taking the components of a vegetarian California roll (I recommend no fish as it’s likely to be sitting out for a bit at a party) and making a salad out of them, then placing the mixture on a Chinese soup spoon makes for a tasty, make-ahead, easy to eat appetizer that looks as pretty as it is delicious.
+Taking the components of a vegetarian California roll (I recommend no fish as it’s likely to be sitting out for a bit at a party) and making a salad out of them, then placing the mixture on an Asian-style soup spoon makes for a tasty, make-ahead, easy to eat appetizer that looks as pretty as it is delicious.
+For a speedy yet similarly festive presentation, you can also serve this as sushi nachos.

 - 2/3 cup (160 mL) short grain (Calrose) rice